shtabesh02/ClassAssistant/README.md

 - Henry
 - Hemanth

-Class Assistant is a web application designed to enhance the university course experience by addressing a key limitation of the Blackboard platform.
-The project's core purpose is to provide professors with a reliable way to send announcements with file attachments—a feature not supported by Blackboard's native email function.
+BU Class Assistant is a web application designed to enhance the university course experience by addressing a key limitation of the Blackboard platform.
+The project's core purpose is to provide professors with a reliable way to send announcements with file attachments, a feature not supported by Blackboard's native email function.
 The application serves as a centralized platform for professors to manage and distribute course materials and for students to receive them in a timely and organized manner.

 Live Demo: https://buclassassistant.onrender.com/